 The “One-Pound” Reality

-Most meat at the grocery store is sold in 1-pound (16 oz) packages, and in real life, I almost always cook the whole thing.
+Most meat at the grocery store is sold in 1-pound packages, especially ground meat.
+In real life, I almost always cook the whole thing and plan for two meals.

 Bone-In vs. Boneless Meat